GetSetAbhi/High-Level-System-Design/wallet/README.md

 **Cons** :

-* The "Correctness" Requirement: This is where the in-memory solution falls apart for a financial system.
+* **The "Strict Consistency" Requirement**: This is where the in-memory solution falls apart for a financial system.
 A balance transfer is not a single operation.
 It's two distinct operations:

 Deduct from Account A.

 Add to Account B.

-* Distributed Atomicity Problem: If Account A and Account B reside on different Redis nodes (which they almost certainly will at 1M TPS scale due to sharding), there's no inherent way to guarantee that both operations succeed or both fail.
+* **Distributed Atomicity Problem**: If Account A and Account B reside on different Redis nodes (which they almost certainly will at 1M TPS scale due to sharding), there's no inherent way to guarantee that both operations succeed or both fail.